You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 Small decisions about cool-down duration, clothing timing, and movement patterns add up to meaningfully shorter and less intense post-run chills.

-Does a cold plunge make post-run chills worse?
+Do cold plunges make post-run chills worse?

 Jeff Gaudette, M.S.
 Johns Hopkins University